-As a neighbour of Mauritius due to Réunion, France has excellent bilateral relations with the country.
+As a neighbouring country owing to the proximity of Réunion, France maintains friendly and close relations with Mauritius.
 A bilateral co-management agreement relating to Tromelin Island and its surrounding maritime areas was signed in June 2010.
 The ratification process is not yet complete in France.
-As geographical neighbours, the islands of Réunion and Mauritius have a very close relationship, particularly in terms of cooperation.
-The Mauritian authorities are planning to open a Consulate General in Réunion.
+Geographically neighbours, the “sister islands” of Réunion and Mauritius maintain a very strong relationship, particularly in terms of cooperation.
+A branch of the region of Réunion has been established in Ébène.

 - 7 September 2018: visit to Paris by the Prime Minister of the Republic of Mauritius, Pravind Jugnauth.
 Meeting at Matignon with the Prime Minister, Édouard Philippe.

 - 11-13 March 2018: visit to Port Louis by Jean-Baptiste Lemoyne, Minister of State attached to the Minister for Europe and Foreign Affairs, for the fiftieth anniversary of Mauritius’ independence.
-Meetings with Pravind Jugnauth, Prime Minister, Ameenah Gurib-Fakim, President of Mauritius, and Seetanah Lutchmeenaraidoo, Mauritian Minister of Foreign Affairs, Regional Integration and International Trade.
+Meetings with Pravind Jugnauth, Prime Minister; Ameenah Gurib-Fakim, President of the Republic; and Seetanah Lutchmeenaraidoo, Minister of Foreign Affairs, Regional Integration and International Trade.

 - 26 November 2017: visit to Paris by Seetanah Lutchmeenaraidoo, Mauritius’ Minister of Foreign Affairs, Regional Integration and International Trade, for the ministerial conference of the International Organisation of La Francophonie.
 Meeting with Jean-Baptiste Lemoyne, Minister of State attached to the Minister for Europe and Foreign Affairs.

-- 29 June 2016: visit to France by Mr Nandcoomar Bodha, Mauritian Minister of Public Infrastructure and Land Transport.
-Meeting with Matthias Fekl, Minister of State for Foreign Trade, Promotion of Tourism and French Nationals Abroad.
+- 29 June 2016: visit to France by Nandcoomar Bodha, Mauritian Minister of Public Infrastructure and Land Transport.
+Meeting with Matthias Fekl, French Minister of State for Foreign Trade, the Promotion of Tourism and French Nationals Abroad.

 - 30 March 2016: visit to Paris by Ms Ameenah Gurib-Fakim, President of the Republic of Mauritius.
-Meeting with French President, François Hollande.
+Met with the French President, François Hollande.